Tdacpano/Pyber_Analysis-/README.md

  This now allowed us to create the multiple line graph showing the total weekly fares for each city type.
  <img width="892" alt="Screen Shot 2022-12-16 at 10 42 56 AM" src="https://user-images.githubusercontent.com/117120227/208167161-0053d62e-d62b-4112-9e6d-86c02fdc8b46.png">

+ Based on the results it is clear that Pyber is used most inn Urban cities.
+There is some flunctuation in the total fare amount in the month of March, but other than that Urban cities are pretty consistent.
+Rural cities receive the lowest amount of total fare out of the three cities, while Suburban cities are in the middle of both Rural and Urban.

 # Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.